hamMUSings/BrowserShack/README.md

 * Open Source and Free
 * Build on Diet-Pi
   * Allows many hardware options to easily be supported
-  * Allows easy core applications install with pre-configured optimization
+  * Allows easy dependency applications install with pre-configured optimization
   * Can be 'ported' to ARM easily and the install script will still work
   * Allows use of built in utilities:
     * Alsa config